pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 It is now possible to configure four different S3 buckets to comprise the Cloud Controller's filesystem, instead of just one.

 You can choose to use four different buckets if you are installing Pivotal Cloud Foundry for the first time, but not for an upgrade (i.e., from Pivotal Cloud Foundry v1.5 to v1.6).
-This is because the data will not be automatically migrated from one bucket to a new one.
+This is because the data will not be automatically migrated from the one bucket configuration in 1.5 to separate buckets in 1.6.
+It is recommended to use separate buckets for new deployments, but existing deployments are supported with one bucket.

 ##### Experimental Features